NewsHealth Tip: Having Balance Problems?

 Turn onto your side to prevent choking if you feel nauseated.

-If you do faint, remain lying down for 10 or 15 minutes once you wake up to improve circulation and promote recovery.
-Then get up slowly.
-Also, try moving your legs to increase blood flow.
+If you do faint, remain lying down for 10 or 15 minutes once you wake up.
+Also, try moving your legs and then get up slowly.